Mary, Queen of Scots: Plots

 In 1571, Cecil and Walsingham (at that time England's ambassador to France) uncovered the Ridolfi Plot, a plan to replace Elizabeth with Mary with the help of Spanish troops and the Duke of Norfolk.
 Norfolk was executed and the English Parliament introduced a bill barring Mary from the throne, to which Elizabeth refused to give royal assent.
 To discredit Mary, the casket letters were published in London.
 Plots centred on Mary continued.
 Pope Gregory XIII endorsed one plan in the latter half of the 1570s to marry her to the governor of the Low Countries and illegitimate half-brother of Philip II of Spain, John of Austria, who was supposed to organise the invasion of England from the Spanish Netherlands.

-Mary sent letters in cipher to the French ambassador, Michel de Castelnau, scores of which were discovered and decrypted in 2022–2023.
+Mary sent letters in cipher to the French ambassador to England, Michel de Castelnau, scores of which were discovered and decrypted in 2022–2023.
 After the Throckmorton Plot of 1583, Walsingham (now the queen's principal secretary) introduced the Bond of Association and the Act for the Queen's Safety, which sanctioned the killing of anyone who plotted against Elizabeth and aimed to prevent a putative successor from profiting from her murder.

 In 1584, Mary proposed an "association" with her son, James.
 She announced that she was ready to stay in England, to renounce the Pope's bull of excommunication, and to retire, abandoning her pretensions to the English Crown.
 She also offered to join an offensive league against France.
 For Scotland, she proposed a general amnesty, agreed that James should marry with Elizabeth's knowledge, and accepted that there should be no change in religion.
 Her only condition was the immediate alleviation of the conditions of her captivity.
 James went along with the idea for a while, but eventually rejected it and signed an alliance treaty with Elizabeth, abandoning his mother.
 Elizabeth also rejected the association because she did not trust Mary to cease plotting against her during the negotiations.

 In February 1585, William Parry was convicted of plotting to assassinate Elizabeth, without Mary's knowledge, although her agent Thomas Morgan was implicated.
-In April, Mary was placed in the stricter custody of Sir Amias Paulet.
+In April, Mary was placed in the stricter custody of Amias Paulet.
 At Christmas, she was moved to a moated manor house at Chartley.